darkeclipz/3d-canvas/README.md

 A cube mesh can be created with `generateCubeMesh`, and a surface with `generateSurfaceMesh(width,height)`.

 It is possible to create a `MeshGroup` and add meshes to it.
-It is useful to create a giant mesh from multiple objects, and be able to transform them with: `scale`, `translate`, `vmult`, and `rotateY`.
+It is useful to create a giant mesh from multiple objects, and be able to transform them with: `scale`, `translate`, `vmult`, and `rotateX/Y/Z`.
 However, the mesh still need to be pushed into the global `meshes` list.
 It is merely a reference.

 ### Lights

 A global variable `lights` holds all the lights that are rendered in the scene.
 The distance from a face to the light will be calculated.
-The color from the face is mixed with the color from the light.
+The color from the face is mixed with the color from the light, which can be controlled with `alpha`.
 It requires `toggleLightning()` to render.

   * `lights` holds all the lights in the scene, `push` a `Light` to render it.

-A light can be created with `new Light(vec3 pos, vec3 color, brightness)`.
+A light can be created with `new Light(vec3 pos, vec3 color, brightness, alpha)`.

 ### Camera